History of Houston: 1950s–1960s

 The Texas Medical Center became operational in the 1950s.
 The Galveston Freeway and the International Terminal at Houston International Airport (nowadays Hobby Airport) were signs of increasing wealth in the area.
 Millions of dollars were spent replacing aging infrastructure.
 In 1951, the Texas Children's Hospital and the Shriner's Hospital were built.
 Existing hospitals had expansions being completed.
 July 1, 1952 was the date of Houston's first network television.
 Later on that same year, the University of Houston celebrated its 25th anniversary.
-Another problem Houston had back in the 1950s was the fact that it needed a new water supply.
+Another problem Houston had back in the 1950s was that it needed a new water supply.
 They at first relied on ground water, but that caused land subsidence.
 They had proposals in the Texas Congress to use the Trinity river.
 Hattie Mae White was elected to the school board in 1959.
 She was the first African-American to be elected in a major position in Houston in the 20th Century.
 Starting in 1950, Japanese-Americans as a whole were leaving horticulture and going into business in larger cities, such as Houston.

 In the year 1960, Houston International Airport was deemed inadequate for the needs of the city.
 This airport could not be expanded, so Houston Intercontinental Airport (now George Bush Intercontinental Airport) was built north of the city.
 September 1961 saw Hurricane Carla, a very destructive hurricane, hit the city.
 On July 4, 1962, NASA opened the Manned Spacecraft Center in southeast Houston in the Clear Lake area, now the Lyndon B. Johnson Space Center.
 This would bring many jobs to the Houston, especially the Clear Lake area.
 Also in 1962, Houston voters soundly defeated a referendum to implement zoning—the second time in fifteen years.
 In 1963, the University of Houston ended its status as a private institution and became a state university by entering into the Texas State System of Higher Education after a long battle with opponents from other state universities blocking the change.

 In April 1965 the Astrodome opened, under the name of the Harris County Domed Stadium.
 In July 1965, the Houston metropolitan area was expanded by the inclusion of Brazoria County, Fort Bend County, Liberty County, and Montgomery County.
 AstroWorld, a theme park adjacent to the Astrodome, opened in 1968.
 Houston Intercontinental Airport was built in 1969.
 The word Houston was the first word said on the moon by American astronaut, Neil Armstrong, July 20th 1969.
 Houston International Airport, renamed to Hobby Airport, was closed to commercial aviation until 1971.

 Barbara Jordan was elected to the U.S. House of Representatives by Houston residents on November 8, 1966.